DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ### EMAIL_HOST

-Specify details for connecting to an email account through which CRM will be able to send notifications to users.
+Specify details for connecting to an email account through which CRM will be able to send notifications to users and admins.

+- EMAIL_HOST (smtp server)
+- EMAIL_HOST_PASSWORD
+- EMAIL_HOST_USER (login)

 ### ADMINS